AnarDocs/LibSocWiki/pages/Revolutionary_Organization_(Pamphlet).md

-None of them argued for the [working people themselves managing and organizing industry and the affairs of society](Workers'_Self-Management "wikilink"), now.
+None of them argued for the [working people themselves managing and organizing industry and the affairs of society](Workers'_Self-Management.md "wikilink"), now.
 That was a carrot to be nibbled in a distant future.

 This conception of socialism spawns the bureaucratic parties that today